This post is a review about the Dr. Pore Tightening Glacial Clay Mask.

 The Dr. Pore Tightening Glacial Clay Mask is a cruelty-free, silicon-free, steroid-free and artificial fragrance-free clay mask suitable for all skin types.

-It's made of Canadian glacier clay and oatmeal which absorb sebum from deep inside the pores.
+It's made of Canadian glacial clay and oatmeal which absorb sebum from deep inside the pores.

 While, tea tree with its cooling effect lowers the temperature of the skin to help calm and soothe the skin.